hdorgeval/Setup-your-Mac-to-develop-NativeScript-Apps/install-android-studio-on-mac-os-x.md

 In the left pane select Android SDK.
 On the right pane, select the SDK Platforms Tab and select the SDKs for API level 21 up to 24.

+Select the Show Package Details, then select all uncheched boxes within each selected API Levels:

 Click the OK button to download and install these Android SDKs.